belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 #### Example of how a custom field operates

-Image than on a cluster with
+Imagine that on a cluster with

 - a PaasConfig as defined in [Example PaasConfig with a capability](#example-paasconfig-with-a-capability), and
 - an ApplicationSet as defined in [Example capability ApplicationSet](#example-ApplicationSet),